Flight time: Recording flight time

 Most government licensing regulations have specific flight hour requirements, as do virtually all airline job listings.
 Consequently, all pilots maintain a logbook, which is a legal document.
 In commercial aviation, flight time is recorded to the nearest minute.
 In general aviation it is often rounded to the nearest 5 minutes or recorded in decimal rounded to the nearest 0.1 hour, which corresponds to the resolution of a typical Hobbs meter, an odometer-like instrument installed in most light aircraft.
 Pilots record many details about their flight time, such as whether a flight occurred during the day or at night, in a single- or multi-engine aircraft, in visual or instrument conditions, and the pilot's role during the flight.

 Limitations

-In EASA states, flight time per crew member may not exceed:
+In European Union Aviation Safety Agency states, flight time per crew member may not exceed: